Guillaume-Gozillon/Guillaume-Gozillon/README.md

 ### Hi there 👋🏻
-React dev.
-Focusing on pixel perfect.
+React dev, focusing on pixel perfect.

 My stack :